-You are encouraged to take a milestone approach (based on the commencement date of the contract) to incorporate climate and carbon management into your contracts.
+A milestone approach (based on the commencement date of the contract) has been developed to help you incorporate climate and carbon management into your contracts.

 You may wish to take advice and direction from climate and sustainability colleagues within your organisation as to when to start using specific statements.